Archaeopteryx

 Overview

-Archaeopteryx (the successor to ATV) is a Java application based on the forester libaries for the visualization of annotated phylogenetic trees.
-It can be used both as applets (ArchaeopteryxA, ArchaeopteryxE) and as a standalone application.
-Answers for some frequently asked questions are (will be) available here.
+Archaeopteryx (the successor to ATV) is entirely written in the Java programming language (it is based on the forester libraries).
+It can be used both as applet (ArchaeopteryxA and ArchaeopteryxE) and as a standalone application.

 New Features